 Here are some of the skills that you might need if ever you want to become a school librarian, you need some excellent attention to detail, basic knowledge of the computer, excellent time management skills needed to carry out the tasks that are given to you, strong ability to communicate verbally and written with the students and also other libraries, problem-solving skills, multitasking, and critical thinking.

 School librarians might receive books that are given to the school as a donation and solicits which will help the school library to be more effective and useful to the students.

-It’s the school librarians duty to put in place and sort updated books, journals and works to make the student more efficient in getting what they need and for easier access, protect and keep the library’s information and other materials, play an active role in school’s advancements and accreditation activities for the school.
+It’s the school librarians duty to put in place and sort updated books, journals, and works to make the student more efficient in getting what they need and for easier access, protect and keep the library’s information and other materials, play an active role in school’s advancements and accreditation activities for the school.

 So if you want a job that will help you learn more and share your knowledge then being a school librarian might be the perfect fit for you.

-You may inspire some young minds searching answers to a lot of questions.
+You may inspire some young minds searching for answers to a lot of questions.
 You will feel the sense of accomplishment of the students that you have helped and will make you feel great for your job.

 2.)
 School Counselor or Guidance Counselor

-School counselors or sometimes referred to as guidance counselors help students in a lot of ways, they are not in the day to day classroom setup.
+School counselors or sometimes referred to as guidance counselors help students in a lot of ways, they are not in the day-to-day classroom setup.